onur-ulusoy/AUV-Warp-Firmware/README.md

 The firmware comprises several tasks, each contributing to a distinct functionality.
 They include:

 - **MotorDrive:** This task drives motors using PWMs from the `WarpCommand` struct, which are encoded and decoded in protobufs.
 This task is prioritized at level 2.
+PWM duty cycles arranged according to the rule for Bluerobotics ESC's from this document: [pwm frequencies](/docs/pwm%20frequencies.pdf).

 - **SensorRead:** This task reads sensor data from ADC sensors via I2C.
 If necessary, it can halt the microcontroller, including power distribution, from converter switches.
 The priority level for this task is 1